Working with Android ImageView and Bitmap

 imageView.setImageResource(R.drawable.anotherImageFileID);

-Loading image with Bitmap
+Loading an image with Bitmap

 The BitmapFactory class provides several decoding methods (decodeByteArray(), decodeFile(), decodeResource(), etc.) for creating a Bitmap from various sources, be it file path, input stream, or bitmaps.